 |Polymorphism||Parametric polymorphism in C++ is checked at compile time||Polymorphism does not exist in the Go programming language|

 |Boolean Operators||C++ uses true, false and bool||Go has logical operators instead of boolean|

 |Templates||C++ has STL (Standard Template Library) libraries||Go does not have template libraries|

-C++ is a programming language mostly used for the hardware programming and embedded devices nowadays and also being used in most system programming where the large software systems can be developed.
-Go is mostly used for the development of large software systems especially inside the Google to develop and maintain in-house projects whereas C++ is open source and can be used for most of the hardware and embedded applications but lacks in security in the usage of programming features and data being managed.
+C++ is a programming language mostly used for hardware programming and embedded devices nowadays and also being used in most system programming where large software systems can be developed.
+Go is mostly used for the development of large software systems, especially inside Google, to develop and maintain in-house projects, whereas C++ is open source and can be used for most of the hardware and embedded applications but lacks insecurity in the usage of programming features and data being managed.

-This has a been a guide to the top differences between C++ vs Go.
-Here we also discuss the C++ vs Go key differences with infographics and comparison table.
-You may also have a look at the following C++ vs Go articles to learn more –
+This has been a guide to the top differences between C++ vs Go.
+Here we also discuss the key differences with infographics and comparison table.
+You may also have a look at the following articles to learn more –

 - C vs C++ – Which One Is More Useful